 - d.
 Enter the Default gateway [0.0.0.0].

 - e.
 Enter the Primary DNS server address.

 - f.
 Enter the Domain Name.

 - g.
-Enter a new Admin password (Enter to leave unchanged)?
+Enter a new, secure Admin password.
+Ensure it is not set to the default and complies with the customers password security policy, including complexity and length.